Mutoxicated/HYPER/devlog.md

 On top of all that, the graphics make it really unique, as the 3D vector graphics genre has not been explored a lot.
 I think that's what's gonna grab the attention of many people, since the graphics are the most important first impressions a player gets from your game.

 Anyway that's it for today.
-This week hasn't been the msot productive, and I know that I should be more disciplined with my development and more consistent, so I will do better.
+This week hasn't been the msot productive, and I know that I should be more disciplined with my development and more consistent, so I will do better.\

+## Week 7 & Day 50

+Here's what I did:

+> I added a shield system.
+You can have a certain namount of shields and once you get hit, they break.
+The more you have, the bigger the damage reduction.
+> I semi-finished the immune and bacteria (buff and debuff) system.
+> Making the immune system also allowed me to categorize enemies as organic or non-organic.
+> I made some more scripts use stats.
+Also change the way the stats work.
+Now each stat has its own lasting duration.
+> Fixed right mouse button throwing error.
+> Made the in and out launch direction be shown as two arrows in the bottom of the ui screen.

+All of that was pretty trivial to do.
+However, there was one thing, that took HALF of my week.
+For that half of the week I was in pain, trying to figure out how to implement this.
+Of course, this thing is graphics-related.

+I wanted to do object pixelization, that being pixelating specific objects in runtime.
+This is harder than you think.
+First of all, it is very hard, almost impossible to do this.
+It's not just hard in a specific case, IT'S HARD IN EVERY SINGLE CASE.
+Why?
+BECAUSE UNITY.

+It's still not completely done, I have to fix some things but basically I found an age old post in unity forums that contained half the solution.
+I'm implementing the other half currently.
+Basically it takes grabs the main render texture and it downscales and upscales it--the downscale and upscale part is probably the easiest out of all of this--and then simply outputs it.
+Simple.
+The downside is, it pixelates everything that the camera looks through the volume.
+So it not only pixelates the cube, but the background part as well.
+I'm currently just fixing this so I'm sure tomorrow it'll be good and ready to be used.